Comancheros slaying: Life sentence for 'main guy' in execution

 Viliami Taani was sentenced to life imprisonment this morning in the High Court at Auckland by Justice Anne Hinton.

 He will serve a minimum period of imprisonment of 17 years and 6 months.
-For attempted murder he was senteced to 11 years and 2 months, which will be served concurrently.
+For attempted murder he was sentenced to 11 years and 2 months, which will be served concurrently.

 Justice Hinton said there had been a high level of callousness and brutality.